surihuhang/From-Selection-to-Refinement--Iterative-Optimization-for-Instruction-Data/README.md

 Our framework consists of three core components designed to maximize data utility and minimize noise:

-1. **🔍 Instruction Quality Differentiation (IQD)**
-Instead of simple filtering, we employ a multi-dimensional analysis to distinguish valuable data based on three criteria: 1) LLM-based Quality Grading.
-2) Semantic Diversity.
-3) Instruction Difficulty.
+1. **🔍 Instruction Quality Differentiation (IQD)**: Instead of simple filtering, we employ a multi-dimensional analysis to distinguish valuable data based on three criteria.
 High-quality data is retained directly, while potentially valuable but low-quality data is sent to the refinement pipeline.

-2. **🔄 Feedback-driven Iterative Refinement (FIR)**
-For the identified low-quality data, we implement an "Evaluate-Refine-Review" loop.
+2. **🔄 Feedback-driven Iterative Refinement (FIR)**: For the identified low-quality data, we implement an "Evaluate-Refine-Review" loop.

-3. **🎯 Output Alignment (OA)**
-To ensure the final dataset is precise, this module guarantees semantic consistency between instruction-input pairs and their outputs by anchoring keywords, effectively eliminating hallucinations or semantic drift.
+3. **🎯 Output Alignment (OA)**: To ensure the final dataset is precise, this module guarantees semantic consistency between instruction-input pairs and their outputs by anchoring keywords, effectively eliminating hallucinations or semantic drift.

 ![AIDO Framework](Figures/framework.png)